 Presence means paying full attention to the patient during interactions with him or her in the care setting.
-Presence means open-mindedness, usefulness, being here and at the present time, and worrying about the patient (39).
+Presence means open-mindedness, usefulness, being here and at the present time, and worrying about the patient (30).
 Attention requires engaging the older person in relationships, and listening and paying attention to his or her relatives’ remarks.
-Attention to the patient requires being aware of one’s own behaviors, avoiding talking with others during the time of the procedures, and avoiding talking to the older person’s relatives in his or her presence and ignoring him or her (11, 21, 24).
-Attention includes speaking in the patient’s language, paying attention to his or her gestures and verbal language, and trying to understand his or her thoughts and feelings in a careful setting (39).
+Attention to the patient requires being aware of one’s own behaviors, avoiding talking with others during the time of the procedures, and avoiding talking to the older person’s relatives in his or her presence and ignoring him or her (12, 39, 33).
+Attention includes speaking in the patient’s language, paying attention to his or her gestures and verbal language, and trying to understand his or her thoughts and feelings in a careful setting (30).

-Due to chronic and complex problems, care of elderly is multi-professional.
-Diagnosing the patient’s problems and prioritizing the care plan necessitateseffective communicationamong the team members (20).
-The outcome of this cooperation is an improvement in the quality of patient care and wellbeing (11, 33).The basis of professional competence is the possession of basic clinical skills, scientific knowledge, and ethical development.
-Due to physiological, cognitive, functional, and social changes related to old age, providing care to this group requires sufficient expertise and updated knowledge in the field of geriatrics as well as experience of care and decision-making in complex situations.(6, 22, 33, 39).
+Due to chronic and complex problems, aged care is multi-professional.
+Diagnosing the patient’s problems and prioritizing the care plan necessitateeffective communicationamong the team members (16).
+The outcome of this cooperation is an improvement in the quality of patient care and wellbeing (12, 35).The basis of professional competence is the possession of basic clinical skills, scientific knowledge, and ethical development.
+Due to physiological, cognitive, functional, and social changes related to old age, providing care to this group requires sufficient expertise and updated knowledge in the field of geriatrics as well as experience of care and decision-making in complex situations (3, 22, 35, 30).

 Positive attitude to old age is introduced as a value for preserving older patients’ dignity.
-Negative and unprofessional attitudes influence the process and the quality of elderly care (21).
+Negative and unprofessional attitudes influence the process and the quality of aged care (39).
 Some are aware of their own negative attitude while others are not.
-Not preserving older persons’ privacy, treating them as incompetent individuals, and not being sensitive to their needs and requests are among the behavioral manifestations of these attitudes (20).
+Not preserving older persons’ privacy, treating them as incompetent individuals, and not being sensitive to their needs and requests are among the behavioral manifestations of these attitudes (16).

 Table 2: The categories and subcategories of ethical values in aged care